 "The cultural background of the country has become weak, which was once upon a time very strong.
 No state government has given importance to cultural development.
 They don't fund; neither do they understand.
 Cinema is the cultural ambassador; so how can you expect it to compete in the world?" he wondered.

 Ghai, known for making films like Saudagar and Ram Lakhan, feels the way to go is to "have international sensibility to express your aesthetics and cultural sensibilities for international appeal".
+It's quite possible.

 In 2010, director Vikramaditya Motwane's debut film Udaan, a film made in Indian milieu but with international soul, was screened in the Uncertain Regard section and became the first film to represent India in a Cannes competition section in seven years.